- 2,475 priority roadside assistance for emergency workers

 - 335 pharmacy deliveries across Sydney

 NRMA has always been there to help.
-On every journey and through global crises like the Spanish Flu, World War II and the Great Depression —our 100-year chronology is littered with these occasions.
-In the midst of this Coronavirus pandemic, we face another today.
+On every journey and through global crises like the Spanish Flu, World War 11 and the Great Depression – our 100 year chronology is filled with occasions where we got to do what we do best – help.

 Delivering medical supplies